Process.kill 0 in windows can return spurious success

 => 1 # should raise an exception since that process is dead now, shouldn't it? [it can be checked with GetExitCodeProcess != STILL_ACTIVE) ?

-#1 Updated by Roger Pack almost 3 years ago
+#1 Updated by Roger Pack about 3 years ago

 I see that the current way in windows somewhat mimic's how it operates in Unix (process is a zombie, so still responds to signals).
 If so, perhaps it would be nice to create a new method

 that would be useful in certain cases, like checking if a process is dead before closing streams to it.

 So maybe change this to a feature request, if anybody can confirm the above.